 - Insurance Code D9944

 - What is the in-network fee allowed by my policy?
-(In-network fees can be as much as $150 lower than our Usual and Customary Fee)
+(In-network fees can be as much as $150 lower than our Usual, Customary, and Reasonable [UCR] Fee)

 - How much will my policy pay and what will be my co-pay?
 (Policies can differ from paying 50-100%, $50 deductibles or covering nothing at all)